PhoenixPan/FrontEndDevelopment/css-basic.md

     border: 5px solid red;
 }
 ```

-Border actually consist of four triangles or trapezoid facing a center point.
+Border actually consists of four triangles or trapezoid facing a center point.
 To generate a tringle:
 ```
 .trinangle {
     content: "";